 Avail unlimited pork belly as your main dish without thinking about the price, and sides that come along abundantly, everyone will be happy until the end.

 2) It’s a fun way to eat with a large group

 Take advantage of the unlimited servings with family and friends because with Korean food, the more the merrier.
-Price range may differ from restaurant to restaurant.
+The price range may differ from restaurant to restaurant.
 The cheapest, from my dining experience, is ₱390; the most expensive is ₱999.
 The price is per person and it depends on what’s included.

 The grilling pan will be placed at the table.
-If you order an earthenware full of kimchi stew or a soybean paste stew, you will circle around the food while you talk, laugh, and eat with friends.
+If you order an earthenware full of kimchi stew or a soybean paste stew, you will circle the food while you talk, laugh, and eat with friends.

 It’s surely fun.

 3) An all-around taste testing extravaganza

 Korean food can cover everything from the food pyramid.
 Fresh vegetables, meat, beans, oils, and more.
 The diversity of the cuisine will surely awaken your eyesight.
 The flavor will also compete for the center stage.

 From spicy to salty, and bitter to sweet, your taste buds won’t get bored with the different array of tastes and seasonings.